|Chip Polston||Kimberly Brennen|

 Robert Rich is a partner in Taft’s Private Client practice group.
 Robert is a graduate of the University of Kentucky and the Harvard Law School.
 He is admitted to practice law in Ohio, Kentucky and Michigan.
 He served as a law clerk with Judge Bert T. Combs of the United States Court of Appeals for the Sixth Circuit in 1969 and 1970.
 Robert practices in the health care and manage care medical field, as well as in general tax planning and the defense of tax issues, exempt organization and private foundation matters, probate administration, estate tax planning and personal service contracting, and in the formation and operation of partnerships and limited liability companies of all kinds.
 Robert is a past president of the Cincinnati Bar Foundation, Lighthouse Youth Services Inc., the Kentucky Historical Society and the Kentucky YMCA Youth Association.
 Robert is listed in The Best Lawyers in America and named an Ohio Super Lawyer by Cincinnati Magazine.

-Kerri Richardson credits the YMCA’s youth in government programs with launching her twin career paths in communications and government policy.
+Kerri Richardson credits the YMCA’s Youth and Government programs with launching her twin career paths in communications and government policy.
 As executive vice president at C2 Strategic Communications, she leads clients in developing smart and strategic plans for reaching target audiences.
 Previously she served as the communications director and chief spokesperson for Governor Steve Beshear, leading the state’s communications on topics ranging from health care to economic development to public safety.
 Kerri also served as a spokeswoman for former Louisville Mayor Jerry Abramson, and won two Emmys during her nine-year television reporting career.
 Kerri is a native of Shelbyville and was an eager participant in Y programs, including two trips to CONA.
 She graduated summa cum laude from Western Kentucky University with degrees in government and broadcasting.
 As a member of WKU’s speech and debate team, she won two national titles and one international championship in debate.
 After graduation, she worked in newsrooms in Hopkinsville, Bowling Green, Evansville and Louisville.
 She received only one death threat in her television career, and it obviously didn’t pan out..

 Amy hails from Union County (Morganfield) in the western region of the Commonwealth.
 She earned her Masters of Organizational Communications and Bachelors of Science from Murray State University.
 Her first professional opportunity was with the Kentucky YMCA Youth Association as the West Regional Director.
 Those two years of travel through the Commonwealth, interacting with the most awesome kids in the nation and organizing multiple conferences in short time spans provided an invaluable skill set for her future career opportunities.